percona/everest-doc/docs/use/monitor_endpoints.md

 === "**Limitation 2**"

     The `everestctl monitoring enable` command is not very intuitive.

     When using this command, you can have the following scenarios:

     **Scenario 1**

-    If you haven't configured any monitoring points in the UI yet, leave the **Registered instance name** field empty.
+    If you haven't configured any monitoring points in the UI yet, in that case leave the **Registered instance name** field empty.

     ```sh
     everestctl monitoring enable